Classic Antarctica (Antarctic Spirit)

 Day 1 - Ushuaia

-While the M/V Greg Mortimer moves away from the port, we will meet on the deck to begin our adventure with spectacular views of Ushuaia and Tierra del Fuego.
-You will have time to settle in your cabin before our important informative meetings.
-Tonight, meet your expedition partners and crew at a welcome dinner to celebrate the start of an exciting adventure in Antarctica.
+Once boarded in the afternoon, the M/V Greg Mortimer begins its journey, we will meet on the deck to begin our adventure with spectacular views of Ushuaia and Tierra del Fuego.
+You will have time to settle into her cabin before our important briefings.
+Tonight, she will meet her fellow expedition members and crew at a welcome dinner to celebrate the start of an exciting Antarctic adventure.
 Breakfast and dinner included.
 Lunch is on your own.

-At the beginning of the crossing of the Drake Passage, we make the most of our time to feel comfortable with the movements of the sea.
-Our expedition team prepares you for our first landing with important wildlife guidelines and biosecurity procedures and begins our conference program to help you learn more about the history, wildlife and environment of Antarctica.
-Our experiences with wildlife begin when we enjoy observing and photographing the many marine birds, including majestic albatrosses and giant petrels that follow us.
+As we begin the crossing of the Drake Passage, we make the most of our time to get comfortable with the movements of the sea.
+Our expedition team prepares you for our first landing with important wildlife guidelines and biosafety procedures and begins our lecture program to help you learn more about the history, wildlife and environment of Antarctica.
+Our wildlife experiences begin when we enjoy observing and photographing the many seabirds, including majestic albatrosses and giant petrels that follow us.
 They rise and fall skillfully, using the air currents created by the ship to gain momentum.

-The fourth day we approach the South Shetland Islands and the tip of the Antarctic Peninsula, the emotion is palpable with each of the meeting points on one of the observation platforms, on the horizon we see the first icebergs.
-The ocean acquires a new perspective once we are below the Antarctic Convergence and we are surrounded by the surrealist presence of floating ice sculptures.
-It is likely that the memory of your first great iceberg sighting remains with you throughout your life.
-If the weather permits, we can try our first landing in Antarctica at the end of the afternoon.
+On the fourth day we approach the South Shetland Islands and the tip of the Antarctic Peninsula, the excitement is palpable with each of the meeting points at one of the observation platforms, on the horizon we see the first icebergs.
+The ocean takes on a new perspective once we are below the Antarctic Convergence and are surrounded by the surreal presence of floating ice sculptures.
+The memory of your first big iceberg sighting is likely to stay with you for a lifetime.
+Weather permitting, we can attempt our first landing in Antarctica in the late afternoon.

 Day 5 to 9 - Antarctic Peninsula

-Day 10 to 11 - Returning again to the Drake Passage
+Day 10 to 11 - Returning through Drake Passage

 Day 12 - Ushuaia